 Whether you are in a serious or minor auto accident, it is necessary to contact the local police agency, so that they can observe and document the situation.
 This is essential in case someone leaves the scene or if the other driver was careless and under the influence of alcohol or narcotics.

 It is important that the authorities fill out a police report of the accident so that they have every detail and record about the situation.
 This report will not only provide your insurance company with basic information about your claim but will secure protection if legal problems appear.
+Here’s how you can know about about cheap car insurance policies.

 The police officers will provide support for everyone involved and they will make sure the scene is secure, interview the witnesses and evaluate the situation and give tickets for negligence if necessary.